-If parties do not testify about their own statement and submit to cross examination, the decision-maker will not have the appropriate context for the statement, which is why the decision-maker cannot consider that party's statements.
-This provision requires a party or witness to "submit to cross-examination" to avoid exclusion of their statements; the same exclusion of statements does not apply to a party or witness's refusal to answer questions posed by the decision-maker.
+If parties do not testify about their own statement and submit to crossexamination, the decision-maker will not have the appropriate context for the statement, which is why the decision-maker cannot consider that party's statements.
+This provision requires a party or witness to "submit to crossexamination" to avoid exclusion of their statements; the same exclusion of statements does not apply to a party or witness's refusal to answer questions posed by the decision-maker.
 If a party or witness refuses to respond to a decision-maker's questions, the decision-maker is not precluded from relying on that party or witness's statements.
+Mat 30349 (internal citations omitted).